batspp/AutoUpdate-Upgrade/README.md

 # Setting it to a command.
 find your $PATH by typing:
-  echo $PATH
+  "echo $PATH"

 if "/usr/bin" is returned for example, you can link the script to a command of your choice.
 For example:
-  ln -s /path/to/script /usr/bin/upgrate
+  "ln -s /path/to/script /usr/bin/upgrate"

 This was the intended purpose of the script.
 Of course you may simply keep it stand alone.